adbc-drivers/adbc-drivers.org/_posts/2026-02-19-faster-adbc-drivers.md

 ## Updated Drivers

 The main highlight for all drivers is improved performance.
+Each newly released driver is now significantly faster than its previous release and is typically faster than or on par with its reference non-ADBC driver, with some variation depending on workload and data types such as strings.

 ### Google BigQuery driver version 1.11.0